Lowest common denominator: Practical uses

 The LCD has many practical uses, such as determining the number of objects of two different lengths necessary to align them in a row which starts and ends at the same place, such as in brickwork, tiling, and tessellation.
 It is also useful in planning work schedules with employees with y days off every x days.

 In musical rhythm, the LCD is used in cross-rhythms and polymeters to determine the fewest notes necessary to count time given two or more metric divisions.
 For example, much African music is recorded in Western notation using 12/8 because each measure is divided by 4 and by 3, the LCD of which is 12.

-Colloquial usage
+Other uses

+Politics, governance and research

-The expression "lowest common denominator" is used to describe (usually in a disapproving manner) a rule, proposal, opinion, or media that is deliberately simplified so as to appeal to the largest possible number of people.
+The phrase lowest common denominator is commonly used in politics, governance, research and journalism to describe a proposition, formula, statute, scheme, rule or media content.
+This is often used negatively, usually to criticise the opposition, company or entity responsible for producing the content.